-‘In Tenebris: I’ by Thomas Hardy is one of three poem written from 1895 to 1896.
-They are devoted to an exploration of the poet’s own grief as his mourned the decline of his marriage and writing career.
 It was around this period that Hardy published his final novel, Jude the Obscure It did not receive the reviews he would’ve liked and officially turned him off prose and to verse.
-Poem I of the three meditative pieces is made up of six quatrain, or sets of four lines.
+Poem I of the three meditative pieces, ‘In Tenebris: I,’ is made up of six quatrain, or sets of four lines.
 These conform to a consistent rhyme scheme, following the pattern of abab cdcd, and so on, alternating end sounds as the poet saw fit.

 It is also important to take note of the title of this piece, and the two which followed.
 “In Tenebris” is a Latin phrase meaning “in the darkness.”
 This makes sense considering the subject matter of the poem and the mental state Hardy was in while writing.
 Hardy adds another Latin element to the piece with an epigraph.
 In Poem I the line reads, “Percussus sum sicut foenum, et aruit cor meum,” or “My heart is smitten, and withered like grass.”